strategist, designer, consultant, writer; all things tech & media.

 strategic design

-Rob has consulted and worked for numerous brands, companies, and start-ups ranging from branding and marketing to business development to systems design and UX design.
+Rob has consulted and worked for numerous brands, companies, and start-ups ranging from branding and marketing to business development to systems and UX design.

 02